-In this review, we’ll look at what HMA provides to customers, and how well it fares against other services in the space.
+In this review, we’ll look at what HMA VPN provides to customers, and how well it fares against other top brands the space.

-Offering over 870+ servers in 190+ countries, HideMyAss VPN deserves a spot on the list of top providers with such a generous offering.
+Offering over 960 servers (from 870+) in 190 countries, HideMyAss VPN deserves a spot on the list of top providers with such a generous offering.

-Their server quantity is impressive, and spread equally around the globe, giving customers plenty of choice when it comes to VPN access points.
+Their server quantity is impressive, and spread equally around the globe, giving customers plenty of choices when it comes to VPN access points.

 Not many providers can boast these kinds of server figures, making HMA a VPN favorite for millions of users worldwide.

 When logged in, you’ll be able to view the list of servers, arranged by location or country.
 There’s also a search button at the top, that lets users explore servers manually.
 Combined, these features make for a pleasing and easy-to-use experience.